 If it is viewable from both sides, its width can be 27 to 30 inches wide.
 If the cabinet is only accessible from one side, its depth should only go up to 16 inches.
 A pull-out pantry is a reach-in cabinet turned on one of its ends and had cabinets inserted.
 There is a door panel attached to its front, therefore, operating as a large drawer.
 These must-have kitchen inventions are designed to increase storage space.
 Having soft-close slides or ball-bearing slides ensures that the drawer can accommodate huge amounts of weight.

-Tips in Maximizing deep pantry shelves at home
+Tips in Maximizing pull out pantry shelves at home

 Accessories are the best way to maximize your shelf space; the following are some tips to ensure you’re not under-utilizing your shelf area: